perak/kitchen-site/files/getting_started.md

 Visual Themes
 =============

-Currently, the generator will produce markup compatible with <a href="http://getbootstrap.com" target="_blank">bootstrap</a> and uses the <a href="https://github.com/simison/bootstrap3-less" target="_blank">bootstrap-less</a> package from atmosphere.
+Currently, the generator will produce markup compatible with <a href="http://getbootstrap.com" target="_blank">bootstrap</a>.

 Also, it comes with <a href="http://bootswatch.com/" target="_blank">bootswatch</a> visual themes.